abhq-co/helix/README.md

 - Multiple selections
 - Built-in language server support
 - Smart, incremental syntax highlighting and code editing via tree-sitter
+- Display of current file path in the status line

 Although it's primarily a terminal-based editor, I am interested in exploring a custom renderer (similar to Emacs) using wgpu or skulpin.